gwen-interpreter/gwen/README.md

 Once the interpreter has been loaded with an engine, it can readily execute both individual steps and complete
 [feature files](https://github.com/cucumber/cucumber/wiki/Feature-Introduction).
-Any custom built or publically shared engine implementation can run inside the interpreter.
+Any custom or public engine implementation can run inside the interpreter.
 We have developed the following engine and shared it here for everyone to use:

 - [gwen-web](https://github.com/gwen-interpreter/gwen-web)
   - An acceptance driven web engine for automating web testing